ch0ripain/react-context-and-reducer/README.md

     }
   );
 ```
-As we can see above

-<code>shoppingCartState</code> it might be only treaty as a read-only value.
+As explained above, the <code>shoppingCartState<code> should be treated as a read-only value.

-<code>shoppingCartDistpach</code> is the dispatcher update function which we have to use to pass the new state changes and the type of change.
+On the other hand, <code>shoppingCartDispatch<code> is the dispatcher function that we use to pass the updated state and the type of change we want to perform.

-<code>useReducer()</code> receive as a first argument the function with all the logic to update the state and as a second argument the inital state value
+The <code>useReducer()<code> hook takes two arguments:

+-A function that contains all the logic for updating the state.
+-The initial state value.
-As you can see useReducer is a hook similar to useState but in this hook we have to handle all the state update in a separated function.
+In essence, useReducer is a hook similar to useState, but all state updates are managed in a separate function, providing a more structured way to handle complex state logic.
 ```javascript
 function shoppingCartReducer(state, action) {
   if (action.type === "ADD_ITEM") {